 CREATING TAGS

-When you edit the details of an event, blog, or product, there will be an area to add new or existing tags.
-On the Calendar page part, the tags are called “Categories” and they are under the “Optional Info” tab.
+When you edit the details of an event or blog, there will be an area to add new or existing tags.

-- If the tag exists in SiteWrench, it will appear below once you start typing or once you click the little downward facing arrow next to the “Add” button
+- If the tag exists in SiteWrench, it will appear once you start typing.
+Click the tag name you would like to add.

 - The tag now looks like a button with a little “x” in the corner